pingcap/docs-cn/sql-statements/sql-statement-drop-table.md

 This statement drops a table from the currently selected database.
 An error is returned if the table does not exist, unless the `IF EXISTS` modifier is used.

-By design `DROP TABLE` will also drop views, as they share the same namespace as tables.

 ## Synopsis

 **DropTableStmt:**